 - 1. Remove the metal plug from the tank. - 2.
 Use HySecurity Uniflow hydraulic fluid; part number MX000970.
 Gallon sold by our distributors. - 3.
-Use a funnel to fill to within 1⁄2 inch of the plug level.
-Then, replace plug.
+Fill to within 1⁄2 inch of the plug level, and then replace plug.

 NOTICE: Never use brake fluid.
 It will severely damage the hydraulic system.
 Use of any fluid other than fluid recommended by HySecurity may void the operator warranty.